anton98156/anton98156/README.md

   </a>
 </div>

-## О себе
+## About Me
-Я java-разработчик с обширным опытом работы над различными приложениями - от небольших проектов до крупных корпоративных сервисов.
+I am a Java developer with extensive experience working on various applications — from small projects to large enterprise and high-load systems.

-## Навыки
+## Skills

-## 💻 Основные языки
+## 💻 Core Languages
 - Java
 - SQL

-## 🌐 Веб-технологии
+## 🌐 Web Technologies
 - HTML
 - CSS
 - SCSS